 - Here comes the trickiest part: adding the fruit and almonds.
 To do this I flattened the dough out a bit, sprinkled about 1/2 cup of fruit on, and kneaded it in.
 Continue this process until all the fruit is combined, then do the same with the nuts.
 If any pieces of fruit are sticking out of the top of the dough, pick them off and knead them in a bit more.

 - Melt a little bit of butter and use it coat a large bowl.
-Place the ball-shaped dough into the buttered bowl, then turn the dough butter-side up.
-Loosely cover the bowl with a tea towel and let the dough rise until it has doubled in volume, about 2-3 hours.
-(Note: this is where I miscalculated my time, and should have left it longer than the two hours I had allocated.)
+Place the ball-shaped dough into the buttered bowl, then turn the dough butter-side up so it is coated in butter.
+Loosely cover the bowl with a tea towel and let the dough rise until it has doubled in volume, about 1-3 hours depending on how warm your room is.

 - Line a baking pan with parchment paper.
 Melt about 2 tablespoons of butter.

-- Punch down the dough and divide it into two parts.
+- Punch down the dough and divide it into two parts (or 3 or 4 for smaller loaves).
 Form one half into a flat oval using your hands.

 - Cut the marzipan into quarters and roll into a rope just short of the length of the dough.
+(For smaller loaves I used just one rope of marzipan).
 Place two of the marzipan ropes on top of the dough, leaving space between them, then roll the sides of the dough over the marzipan, pressing down in the middle.
 Roll the ends of the dough over a little, and then gather the loaf and place it rolled-side down on the parchment paper.
 Repeat this process with the other half of the dough.

 - Remove the loaves from the oven and brush with more melted butter!
 Dust them with sifted powdered sugar and let them cool completely before packing.